-SEMIOTICS deliverable D2.3 [6] describes a set of requirements associated to the main SEMIOTICS's use cases (UC), to the generic SEMIoTICS platform and its layers.
+SEMIoTICS deliverable D2.3 [6] describes a set of requirements associated to the main SEMIoTICS's use cases (UC), to the generic SEMIoTICS platform and its layers.
 The aim of this section is to depict the role that an NFV platform has on achieving those requirements.
 Thereby, on the one hand in Table 1 we list the requirements from D2.3 where NFV is relevant.
 On the other hand, we add a column describing the NFV role associated to the corresponding requirements.
 Also, we add a column that specifies where these requirements are covered in the present deliverable.
+Regarding the requirements related to SEMIoTICS' use cases 2 and 3, the reader can find further information in deliverables D5.10 and D5.11, respectively.

-Req-ID Description NFV role Status of the Where in D3.8 is Implementation covered General Platform Requirements Via VNF scaling out operations, Scalable precise placement and infrastructure due to R.GP.2 the fast-paced network Completed.
-Sections 1, 4 and 5. growth of IoT slicing, NFV is able to provide devices flexibility in face of such requirements.
-Via precise placement operations and allocation of virtual High adaptation resources, capability to NFV provides accommodate considerably different QoS R.GP.3 lower delays Completed.
-Section 4. connectivity needs or reliable (e.g. low latency, communication reliable s e.g. by communication). placing computation agents closer to where they are needed.
-Network layer and Backend/Cloud Layer Requirements These nodes Controller Node satisfy the Completed. requirement: At least hardware R.NL.1/R.BC.1 Section 6.1.
-6 CPU cores and 32 requirements GB RAM of the NFV components.
+Req-ID Description How requirement Status of the Implementation Where to check the requirement General Platform Requirements R.GP.2 Scalable infrastructure due to the fast-paced growth of IoT devices Via VNF scaling out operations, precise placement and network slicing, NFV is able to provide flexibility in uirements Completed.
+Sections 1, 4 and 5.
+R.GP.3 High adaptation capability to accommodate different QoS connectivity needs (e.g. low latency, reliable communication). face of such requirements.
+Via precise placement operations and allocation of virtual resources, NFV provides considerably lower delays or reliable communication s e.g. by placing computation agents closer to where they are needed.
+Completed.
+Section 4.
+Network layer and Backend/Cloud Layer Requiremen nts R.NL.1/R.BC.1 Controller Node requirement: At least 6 CPU cores and 32 GB RAM These nodes satisfy the hardware requirements of the NFV components.
+Completed.
+Section 6.1.